-While psoriasis may feel frustrating, we’re here to help you at the Dermatology & Cutaneous Surgery Institute.
-Our dermatologist in Wellington offers skin treatment options for those suffering from psoriasis and other skin conditions that effect your life and your happiness.
+At Dermatology & Cutaneous Surgery Institute (DCSI), we are dedicated to providing comprehensive psoriasis treatment to help those affected by this challenging skin condition.
+Our dermatologist in Wellington offers skin treatment options for those suffering from psoriasis and other skin conditions that affect your life and your happiness.

 What Is Psoriasis?

 Psoriasis is a common skin condition characterized by the abnormal accumulation of old skin cells, leading to faster-than-normal growth of new skin cells.
 This excess buildup causes the skin cells to adhere together, resulting in the formation of scaly, dry patches known as plaques.
 These plaques can vary in size and are often accompanied by itching, which can be both uncomfortable and distressing.

 Psoriasis can manifest at any age but is more prevalent among individuals aged 10 to 30.
 It is primarily driven by an immune system response within the body.
 White blood cells, which typically protect the body from infections, mistakenly target the skin cells, stimulating accelerated cell production.
 These excess skin cells accumulate on the skin’s surface, giving rise to the visible symptoms of psoriasis.
 Various factors, such as stress, infections, specific medications like lithium, prednisone, and hydroxychloroquine, as well as environmental elements like cold, dry weather, heavy alcohol consumption, and smoking, can trigger psoriasis flares.